janettekwong/FlowLab/WeeklyReports/week6on.md

     - make a small dataset and run kriging on it as a neural network and compare it to neuralfoil
     - fix the coordinate function

+# Friday, March 14
+I've gotten to compare camber and lift for the kriging and nf models.
+I got derivatives for kriging, I still need to for NF.
+I should create a dataset to work off of.
+Why is kriging off the data points?
+Is it because of 2D regression Is xfoil correct that increasing camber delays stall?
+Cuz my kriging isn't following that, is that because it's rounding for other curves.
+How does the bernstein polynomial work?

+# Monday, March 17
+I got the dervative plot from NF and it has spikes.
+Write that up Next thing is to create a good dataset to train my own model.